BrainPad/FindYourCandy/webapp/README.md

 ## Run app
 In this setup senario, this command is not used.
 We use nginx+uWSGI instead.
 ```
-# Run app
+# Run app.
+This requres environment variables.
-$ python2 run.py  # Be sure python2.7 is selected
+$ python2 run.py  # Be sure to use python2.7
 ```

 ## UI